Continuous Local Symmetry: Connection to Reactivity and Recognition: Results

-Chirality has been always a central subject in a wide range of chemistry research, i.e., medicinal chemistry, catalysis, and materials science.
-Although two stereoisomers of a chiral molecule share identical connectivity, they interact completely differently with other chiral environments, such as catalysts, enzymes, receptors, or polarized light, resulting in complex chemical behavior.
-This subtle asymmetry recognition governs many chemical phenomena, from enantioselective synthesis to therapeutic and toxic effects of drugs.
-Moreover, the spontaneous induction, amplification, and transfer of chirality provide deep insights into reaction mechanisms, stereoselectivity, and even the origin of biological homochirality.
+Chirality has always been a central subject in a wide range of chemical fields such as medicinal chemistry, catalysis, and materials science \cite{sallembien_possible_2022, pavlov_hiral_2019, takahashi_origin_2019, nguyen_chiral_2006}.
+Although two stereoisomers of a chiral molecule share identical connectivity, they interact completely differently with other chiral environments, such as catalysts, enzymes, receptors, or polarized light, resulting in complex chemical behavior \cite{berthod_chiral_2010}.
+This subtle asymmetry recognition governs many chemical phenomena, from enantioselective synthesis to therapeutic and toxic effects of drugs \cite{cui_bionic_2024, daskova_turning_2022, che_hierarchical_2025}.
+Moreover, the spontaneous induction, amplification, and transfer of chirality provide deep insights into reaction mechanisms, stereoselectivity, and even the origin of biological homochirality \cite{mayer_nonlinear_2022, sallembien_possible_2022, buhse_spontaneous_2021}.

 Local symmetry directly connects to the concept of local chirality.
 By definition, chiral molecules lack second-order symmetry elements (improper rotations), typically a reflection plane or inversion center.
 Consequently, chirality is an intrinsic property of a molecule whose non-superposable mirror images form distinct enantiomers.
-On the other hand, a molecule is categorized as achiral if it is superposable on its reflection (or inversion).
+On the other hand, a molecule is categorized as achiral if it is superposable on its reflection (inversion, etc.).
 By quantifying the degree of local symmetry, we can quantify chirality, discretized in a constrained region, which we term the chiral microenvironment.
-In this section, we present how local chiral microenvironment manifests the chiral recognition phenomena of substituted (5,10,15,20)-tetraphenyl-octamethylporphyrins.
+In this section, we present how the local chiral microenvironment manifests chiral recognition phenomena in substituted (5,10,15,20)-tetraphenyl-octamethylporphyrins.